Assets

 Marking Assets as Not in Use

-When equipment is decommissioned, removed, or no longer actively serviced, mark it as "not in use" instead of deleting it.
-This preserves service history while keeping asset lists focused on active equipment.
+When equipment is decommissioned, removed, or gathering dust in the corner, mark it as "not in use" instead of deleting it.
+This preserves the full service history while keeping your active asset lists clean and focused.

 To mark an asset as not in use: